lmbalonzo/VaR/README.md

 # Value at Risk in Python
 VaR quantifies the extent of possible financial losses within a portfolio over a specific time frame.
-This is based on Finance & Science's video tutorial on Historical Value at Risk (VaR) with Python (https://www.youtube.com/watch?v=90DeUSZ9fEk).
+This is based on ASX Portfolio's video tutorial on Historical Value at Risk (VaR) with Python (https://www.youtube.com/watch?v=90DeUSZ9fEk).

 # Libraries used:
 - Pandas